matpalm/malmomo/README.md

 ![eg_rollout](eg_rollout.gif)

-the first was [drivebot](http://matpalm.com/blog/drivebot/) which trains a [DQN](https://www.cs.toronto.edu/~vmnih/docs/dqn.pdf) to do discrete control of a simulated rover. it include work on using [domain adversarial nets](https://arxiv.org/abs/1505.07818) to make the controller robust to both simulated & real input but i never got the control side of things working properly.
+the first was [drivebot](http://matpalm.com/blog/drivebot/) which trained a [DQN](https://www.cs.toronto.edu/~vmnih/docs/dqn.pdf) to do discrete control of a simulated rover. it included work on using [domain adversarial nets](https://arxiv.org/abs/1505.07818) to make the controller robust to both simulated & real input but never had the control side of things working properly...

-phase 2 was [cartpole++](https://github.com/matpalm/cartpoleplusplus) where the focus was more on continuous control and raw pixel input. this work included training a [likelihood ratio policy gradient](http://www-anw.cs.umass.edu/~barto/courses/cs687/Policy%20Gradient-printable.pdf) method for the low dimensional problem (7d pose of cart and pole) and training [DDPG](https://arxiv.org/abs/1509.02971) & [NAF](https://arxiv.org/abs/1603.00748) for the high dimensional raw pixel input version.
+phase 2 was [cartpole++](https://github.com/matpalm/cartpoleplusplus) where the focus was on continuous control and raw pixel input. this work included training a baseline [likelihood ratio policy gradient](http://www-anw.cs.umass.edu/~barto/courses/cs687/Policy%20Gradient-printable.pdf) method for the low dimensional problem (7d pose of cart and pole) and training [DDPG](https://arxiv.org/abs/1509.02971) & [NAF](https://arxiv.org/abs/1603.00748) for the high dimensional raw pixel input version.

-phase 3 is malmomo (i.e. mo malmo (i.e. more malmo)). it includes training NAF against a [project malmo](https://github.com/Microsoft/malmo) environment mapping raw pixels to continuous turn/move control.
+phase 3 is *malmomo* (i.e. mo malmo (i.e. more malmo)). it includes training NAF against a [project malmo](https://github.com/Microsoft/malmo) environment mapping raw pixels to continuous turn/move control.

 # main components